Skip to Content

 Advice for LGBTQ travellers to Japan

-As a gay couple travelling in Japan, we found it to be gay friendly.
+As a gay couple traveling in Japan, we found it to be gay friendly.
 We never had a problem getting a double bed in the hotels we stayed at.
-We definitely rank Japan as one of the most gay friendly countries in Asia.
+We rank Japan as one of the most gay friendly countries in Asia.
 Although Japanese society is quite conservative, the Japanese will never show this to tourists and only ever treat you with the utmost respect!
 This is one of many reasons why we love Japan.
 For the best parties, you'll want to head to Tokyo, which has hundreds of tiny gay bars in Shinjuku's Ni-Chōme district.
 For more, check out our gay guide to Tokyo.

 What is pocket WiFi?